joannesong/AC-Android/lessons/03-Android-Development/Review/README.md

 - Retrieve external resources like strings, arrays, and drawables in Java code

 - To explore how Android manages external resources such as strings, layouts, and drawables.

+## Views

+## Intents and Services

+- Distinguish between implicit and explicit intents

+- Starting components and services using intents

+- Use intents to handle navigation within an Android application

+- Use intent extras to transfer information from one activity to another.

+- Registering intents via intent filters